eppenga/GoldStar-Binance/README.md

 For profit analyses you can use:
 `http://foo.com/path/profit.php?id=a1&key=12345`
 This will output a full analyses of the profit for the bot with mentioned id.

+**Disclaimer**

+I give no warranty and accepts no responsibility or liability for the accuracy or the completeness of the information and materials contained in this project.
+Under no circumstances will I be held responsible or liable in any way for any claims, damages, losses, expenses, costs or liabilities whatsoever (including, without limitation, any direct or indirect damages for loss of profits, business interruption or loss of information) resulting from or arising directly or indirectly from your use of or inability to use this code or any code linked to it, or from your reliance on the information and material on this code, even if I have been advised of the possibility of such damages in advance.

+So use it at your own risk!